Use URIs to share tables

 Tables can also be shared across networks, public or private.
 Just like the previous example of sharing across a machine, this works in the same way.
 Rather than the container name, you only need the hostname/IP and port of the instance producing the table.

-When sharing tables across a network, whether public or private, you do not need the port if Deephaven is being run on the default Deephaven port 10000
+- When sharing tables across a network, you do not need to specify the port if Deephaven is running on the default port

 Create a table